How Paul McCartney Tapped Into a Storied Past With ‘Tug of War’

 From the opening title track (a mournful meditation that could be interpreted as commentary on McCartney's splintered relationship with Lennon) to "Ebony and Ivory" (his eighth No. 1 as a solo artist), Tug of War played like an equal balance of his career: good songs, sappy songs, commercially targeted songs and some adventurous songs.

-It all paid off with another No. 1 album, his first since 1976’s Wings at the Speed of Sound and, as to date, his last chart-topping LP.
-The sessions were so productive that several of its leftover songs (which didn’t become B-sides) ended up on his next record, the following year’s Pipes of Peace.
+It all paid off with another No. 1 album, his first since 1976's Wings at the Speed of Sound and last until 2018's Egypt Station hurtled McCartney back to the top.
+The sessions were so productive that several of its leftover songs (which didn't become B-sides) ended up on his next record, the following year's Pipes of Peace.

 Tug of War marked the moment where McCartney was at his most Beatlesque since the group's breakup more than a decade earlier – from Martin's shimmering production and Starr's participation to the mix of pop, rock and R&B and the reflective nature of some of the songs. ("Here Today" is a moving eulogy for Lennon.)